vmchale/atspkg/README.md

 You can see a demo [here](https://github.com/vmchale/fast-arithmetic).
-Currently, there is not generic `Storable` instance for ATS, so the process is a bit more involved than I'd like it to be.
+Currently, there is not generic `Storable` instance for ATS, so the process is a bit more involved than is ideal.